 General: Regular meetings shall be held in December, March, June and September as determined by the Executive Committee.
 The Annual Meeting shall be held not later than 60 days prior to the end of the calendar year.
 The President or Secretary shall call special meetings at any time, after proper notification.
 Notice of all regular and special meetings, stating the time, place, and purpose thereof, shall be given to each member known to the Association at least ten (10) days before any such meeting.
 Written notice via website, quarterly newsletter, and email shall be considered notice by the Association.

 All meetings of the Association, (Membership, Board or any Committee thereof) may be held by means of teleconference, video conference or similar communications technology by virtue of which all persons participating in the meeting may simultaneously hear each other; subject to the applicable meeting notice provisions of these bylaws.
 All participants in such electronically held meetings shall be identified to all other participants at the outset of the meeting.
-Participation in a meeting pursuant to this Section shall constitute presence in person at such meeting. quorum of not less than 30 members eligible to vote is required to conduct any business requiring the vote of the membership.
+Participation in a meeting pursuant to this Section shall constitute presence in person at such meeting.

+A quorum of not less than 30 members eligible to vote is required to conduct any business requiring the vote of the membership.
 If a quorum cannot be established the meeting shall be adjourned and re-noticed for another date to be held not less than 15 days following the adjournment.

 Agenda at Meeting: At all meetings of the Association, the following shall be its agenda unless changed by a two-thirds (2/3) vote of those present at such meeting: